WindowsNT/VisualWinUI3/Readme.md

+## Visual WinUI3
-## A tool to create WinUI3 Visually
+A tool to create a WinUI3 Visually.
+Supports export to XAML and real-time preview of the UI.

 ## Supported elements so far
 * UIElement